Notdbrand/NDBWeather/README.md

 I am using YQL-X-Server to manage the Weather data.

-Known Issues (Will hopefully be fixed in the future):
+Known Issue (Will be fixed in the future):
 Weather widget doesn't work yet.
-The your location panel on the weather app doesn't work.